I help people reclaim the freedom to move well again to stay active doing the things you enjoy doing.

 Daily Movement!
 Hiking, Dog-Walking, Yoga

 I always maintained a training regimen and earlier in my career taught numerous spinning classes per week.
-I now opt for more functional training a couple of times per week with an integration of cardiovascular exercise like swimming, hiking and cycling.
-I admit my favourite activities involve being outdoors in the woods or on the water with my dog Shiva (an energetic Golden Retriever) along with a yoga practice that varies day today to honour what my body, mind and soul are asking for.
+I now opt for more functional training a couple of times per week, postural movements daily, and an integration of cardiovascular exercise like swimming, hiking and cycling seasonally.
+I admit my favorite activities involve being outdoors in the woods with the trees or being in the water with my dog Shiva (an energetic Golden Retriever) along with a yoga practice that varies day today to honor what my body, mind, heart and soul are asking for - or simply to be still to relax my mind and practice the art of inner listening.

 Yoga Life Since 1997

 This self-care discipline introduced me to the world energy medicine.
-Along with various teachers, mentors and shamans I became sensitized to my own intuition and developed the ability to assist others along their own healing journeys, emotional freedom and spiritual quests.
+The guidance from various teachers, mentors and shamans sensitized me to my intuition and gave me the natural ability to guide/coach others along their own healing journeys, emotional freedom and spiritual quests.

 Dealing with Back Pain and Anxiety

 Since the age of 18 I lived with chronic lower back pain along with bouts of anxiety.
 My own back issues prompted me to focus on discovering back care methods through collaborations with physiotherapists and osteopaths.
-As for the anxiety, I have learned what the triggers are for me along with efficient techniques to successfully manage it.
-Stress reduction plays a huge role.
+As for the anxiety, I learned what the triggers and traumas were along with efficient techniques to successfully surrender, accept and find freedom.
+Stress reduction and unburdening pasts hurts/traumas plays a huge role in our well-being.

 There are several factors that may contribute to anxiety and the pathway to emotional freedom can vary from one person to the next.
-I have learned that when I balance my schedule effectively, participate in meaningful work with people I enjoy being with, along with maintaining a whole foods diet, regular exercise, yoga, meditation, quality sleep, and being in gratitude, I feel happier, more optimistic, more vibrant, and motivated to share what I have learned with others.
+I have learned that when I balance my life effectively, participate in meaningful work with people I enjoy being with, along with maintaining a whole foods diet, regular exercise, yoga, meditation, quality sleep, and being in gratitude, I feel happier, more optimistic, more vibrant, and motivated to share what I have learned with others.
+And when life challenges arise I can sit with the discomfort and be present to what Life is trying to teach.

-By staying true to my own personal practices and make my well-being a priority, I have a greater ability to flow through the ups and downs of life with greater awareness, grace and joy.
-When the anxiety pops up I notice I am usually stressed, too externally focused or “in my head” so I take a time out to tune in.
+By making well-being a priority, I have a greater ability to flow through the ups and downs of life with greater awareness, grace and joy.
+When the anxiety pops up, I notice I am usually stressed, too externally focused or “in my head” so I take a time out to tune in and take the 12-inch journey back to my heart to restore my balance from the inside out.

-Being in pain is not fun.
-Great challenges can lead to opportunities so the Mend my Back Program was born and along with my partner Ian we have designed a comprehensive and progressive program to help others along their back care journeys.
-Check it out here: Mendmybackprogram.com
+Being in any kind of pain is not fun and I know what it is like to wake up feeling stiff and sore.
+Yet life's challenges can lead to opportunities.
+The Mend my Back Program was born to help others restore better posture and recognize the patterns that are causing the discomfort.
+Along with my partner Ian we have designed a comprehensive and progressive program to help others along their back care journeys.
+If you are curious to know more, you can check it out here: Mendmybackprogram.com

 An Eternal Student

-I will always remain a student of life, I love learning, networking and exchanging with inspiring leaders, I am driven to consistently research new methods, and create new projects that will help others live a healthier, happier life.
+I will always remain a student of life, I love learning, networking and exchanging with inspiring leaders.
+I am driven to consistently research new methods, and create new projects that will help myself and others live a healthier, happier life.
 Being active and inspired is what allows me to continually grow and evolve and subsequently share what I learn.

 I am grateful to have been well guided and supported throughout my life by family, friends, mentors and teachers.
 I have had the experience of working for large organizations along with working in smaller teams and enjoy all my collaborations.